Collaborative Divorce is a Unique Process That Helps Many Local Families

 We sat down with some of the men and women from Collaborative Divorce Professionals in Grand Rapids to learn a little more about the process and the collaborative team.
 When going through the life-changing steps of divorce, a lot of local parents are very relieved to have a whole team of compassionate professionals committed to helping them through.

-Who makes up the Collaborative Team and Why?
+Who is on the Collaborative Divorce Team, and Why?

 There are several people who are committed to each case, each bringing their own expertise.